luckpp/microservices-tickets/client/README.md

 # Run the Next JS app inside of our Kubernetes cluster

 - create the `Dockerfile`
-- create the Kubernetes deployment file
+- create the Kubernetes deployment file for Deployment and Service
+- create the corresponding entry in the Skaffold config file
+- update the **ingress** configuration